 Individual particles of quartz have a high thermal expansion (and associated contraction) and significantly change their volume as they pass up and down through 'inversion' temperature points during firing.
 This can cause a form of body cracking called 'dunting' (because only some of the silica gets dissolved in the feldspar glass melt).
 The cracking occurs as micro-cracks radiate out from each microscopic particle of quartz and propagate into larger cracks.
 High quartz bodies are usually unsuitable for ovenware and ware that must tolerate sudden temperature changes.
 However this behaviour is advantageous to glaze fit since it puts the 'squeeze' on the glaze to prevent crazing.
 At the same time silica in glazes tends to dissolve and form low expansion silicates that reduce glaze expansion and also prevent crazing.
 In both cases, silica powder of small grain size is advantageous.

 While it is convenient to think that quartz particles dissolve in the glaze melt to combine with other oxides to produce silicates reality can be quite different.
 As noted, quartz particles do not melt at any common ceramic temperatures, they must be dissolved into the melt by other things that have already melted.
-The completeness of this obviously depends on time, temperature and fluidity and nature of the melt.
+The completeness of this obviously depends on particle size, time, temperature and fluidity and nature of the melt.
 Potters, who fire slowly and at high temperatures, are least affected by this issue (those firing low and fast most affected).
-But in industry, where firings are one or two hours, SiO2 must often be sourced to the glass by frits or raw materials that release it more easily (like feldspar, wollastonite, pyrophyllite).
-A typical high temperature stoneware glaze for potters might have 30% silica whereas a fast-fire industrial glaze would often have none.
-If you are fired at low temperatures, it is best to have zero silica also, source the SiO2 from other materials.
+Thus, in industry, where fast-firing is the norm, silica-containing glazes must be ball milled.
+Sourcing SiO2 to the glass from frits or raw materials that release it more easily (like feldspar, wollastonite, pyrophyllite) is also help.
+Thus, a typical high temperature stoneware glaze for potters might have 30% silica whereas a fast-fire industrial glaze might have none.
+If you are a potter and one of your glazes has 30% silica, you really should be ball milling it.
+If you are firing at low temperatures, these principles are even more important.

 High temperature traditional ceramic bodies tend to have up to 30% silica whereas low fire ones have much less or none (because of its refractory nature).
 However in recent years many companies substitute kyanite, pyrophyllite or similar minerals for part of the quartz to minimize thermal expansion (see article in Studio Potter vol 28 #1 by Peter Sohngen).
 Apparently very fine grades of silica aid in cristobalite formation in stoneware bodies (cristobalite is a form of silica that goes through it's inversion at about 200C).